rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

      		* Rolled item container profile = rolled item
   	  	* Scroll box container profile = scroll box [choose best size]

-* #### Bound volumes
+* #### [Legacy content: Bound volumes]
-	* Bound volumes include ledgers, scrapbooks, photograph albums, etc.
+	* At one point Rose Library treated bound volumes as a separate format that was boxed and shelved separately.
+Bound volumes included ledgers, scrapbooks, photograph albums, etc.
- 	* Bound items that will fit in a Hollinger document case should be placed in folders and stored as normal.
- 	* Oversized bound items that are too large for a document case should be housed in an appropriately sized box.
-When boxing multiple items together, insert a strip of acid-free card stock into each item identifying and numbering it.
-In ASpace, for each item in the box use child type indicator of "item."
+	* Historically bound volumes were handled as BVs and OBVs based on size and were shelved on the BV and OBV shelving on L11.
+ 	* New BVs should not be created; box and treat bound volumes as any other oversized material.
+  	* Under rare circumstances you may need to create a new OBV if a volume is too large for a 20x24" box and must be stored onsite.
+In those rare cases, it should be identified with a strip of acid-free card stock inserted into the volume, given an OBV number, and stored on the OBV shelves on L11.

+DELETE below this
  * If a collection is being stored at the LSC:
- 		* Treat bound volumes up to 20x24" as you would any other oversized material.
-House it in an appropriately sized box and label it with regular box numbers.
+ 		*
    		* Bound volumes that are too large for a 20 x 24" box must be stored onsite and should be handled as OBVs (oversized bound volumes).
 It should be identified with a strip of acid-free card stock inserted into the volume.
 In a collection OBVs should be given a separate sequence of numbers from the general box number sequence (i.e. OBV1, OBV2, etc.).
 They should be stored on the OBV shelves on L11.
  	* If a collection is being stored onsite:
-  		* If a box containing a bound volume is small enough to be stored with the rest of the collection on the regular stacks shelving, give the box a regular number and shelve it with the rest of the collection.

  		* If a box containing a bound volume is too big to be stored with the rest of the collection on regular stacks shelving:
   			* BVs (bound volumes)--smaller boxes that will fit on the BV shelves should be handled as BVs.
 In a collection BVs should be given a separate sequence of numbers from the general box number sequence (i.e. BV1, BV2, etc.).
 [Note: this is legacy content and will rarely come up.]
      		* OBVs (oversized bound volumes)--larger volumes that need to be stored on the OBV shelves should be handled as an OBV.
 If a volume is too large for a 20x24" box, it should be identified with a strip of acid-free card stock inserted into the volume.
 In a collection OBVs should be given a separate sequence of numbers from the general box number sequence (i.e. OBV1, OBV2, etc.).